 In CCR surface impoundments (SI), CCR was stored as a slurry mixture with high water content and did not cause dusting.
-CCR was not dredged from a CCR SI, so additional dust control measures such as adding water were not needed.

-CCR that was excavated from surface impoundments was handled and hauled before it dried enough to cause dusting, so did not require water be added.
+CCR that was excavated from surface impoundments was handled and hauled with sufficient moisture to prevent dusting so did not require water be added.